How to write an invoice in 5 simple steps (2024)

 2. Include company name and important information

 Make sure that the recipient knows who sent the invoice.
 Also make sure to include the customer’s information on the invoice.
-In most countries, this is required for the invoice to be legally valid.
+In most countries, this is required in order for the invoice to be legally valid.

-3. Remember the dates
+3. Remember to add dates

 Dates give context to your invoice and serve as a point of reference if you need to follow up on unpaid invoices.